 If you have a cat that spends a great deal of time outdoors, especially during spring and summer, when ticks are prevalent, it’s best to invest in tick-prevention products like tick collars, spot treatments, or chewables.
 These products will help prevent ticks from attaching in the first place and can help with fleas too.

-Prevention is certainly better than the cure, but there are still times where your cat may get a tick attached, and you’ll need to remove it as soon as possible.
+Prevention is certainly better than the cure, but there are still times when your cat may get a tick attached, and you’ll need to remove it as soon as possible.
 It can take as little as 24 hours for your cat to get ill from a tick, so removing it safely and as soon as possible is essential.
-With a few simple tools and help from a family member or friend, the process should take less than few minutes and leave your cat (and you) feeling much better!
+With a few simple tools and help from a family member or friend, the process should take less than a few minutes and leave your cat (and you) feeling much safer and better!

 You May Also Be Interested In: